JIuBeP/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 of the real library, using the original Troika assets listed below.

 Troika Design Infos:
-Brian Mitsoda was asked via email on 18.10.2011 about the library, he replied: "The library design never even made it into an alpha stage.
+Brian Mitsoda was asked via email on 18.10.2011 about the library.
+He replied: "The library design never even made it into an alpha stage.
 It was discussed, part of the level was built, but there was never any finalized quest plans or layout.
 There was some idea of it being a side quest connected to one of the major characters and